Overview

 Ask your local butcher where their meat comes from and if possible visit the farms yourself.

-There are many organisations now selling direct to the public which have ethical and sustainable credentials – here are just a few to give you an idea of what to look for.
+There are many organisations now selling direct to the public which have ethical and sustainable credentials – here are just a couple to give you an idea of what to look for.
 Ideally, find a local supplier who you can form a relationship with.

 Is adopting a plant-based diet the answer to reducing animal suffering and death?